-The test and match stimuli were temporally separated by a 0.5 s blank interval, because the perceived motions of simultaneously presented stimuli can be shifted by the presence of the other [48,49].
-Such 'motion induction' effects could be confounded with shifts due to adaptation.
-We chose an interval of 0.5 s for the blank period.
+The test and match stimuli were temporally separated by a 0.5 sec blank interval, because the perceived motions of simultaneously presented stimuli can be shifted by the presence of the other (e.g., Loomis & Nakayama, 1973; Murakami & Shimojo, 1993).
+Such "motion induction" effects could be confounded with shifts due to adaptation.
+We chose an interval of 0.5 sec for the blank period.

-Since it is difficult for subjects to simultaneously compare relative speed and DOM, a novel two-step matching task was developed.
-The pilot experiments showed that DOM judgments are largely independent of the relative speeds of test and match stimuli, but speed judgments are less accurate when the test and the match have different DOMs.
-Thus, as a first step the perceived DOM was estimated by comparing test and match stimuli moving at the same physical speed.
+Since it is difficult for subjects to simultaneously compare relative speed and DOM, we developed a novel two-step matching task.
+Our pilot experiments showed that DOM judgments are largely independent of the relative speeds of test and match stimuli, but speed judgments are less accurate when the test and the match have different DOMs.
+Thus, as a first step we estimate perceived DOM by comparing test and match stimuli moving at the same physical speed.
 In the second step, we estimate perceived speed using a match stimulus with the DOM determined from the first step.
 Both perceived speed and DOM were measured using a two-alternative forced-choice (2AFC) procedure.
-Estimates of perceived values were inferred from the 'point of subjective equality' (50% performance) in the discrimination task.
+Estimates of perceived values were inferred from the "point of subjective equality" (50% performance) in the discrimination task.
 Because of the temporal and spatial asymmetry in the test and match stimuli presentations, we could not assume that the unadapted motion percepts were veridical.
 Thus, perceived speed and DOM were measured both in adapted and unadapted conditions.
 All perceptual shifts are computed by comparison of the perceived values in the two conditions.
 The entire procedure is illustrated on the left side of Fig. 8.